hqztrue/ponyai/homework1/README.md

 # HomeWork1

-## Introduction
-In this lab you'll learn basic knowledge about autonomous car and complete essential algorithms in autonomous car simulation system.
-In next weeks, you'll get some real data recorded during our road test.
-Your task is writing code to recognise around obstacles, plan a best path to avoid them and make autonomous car run along the road for its destination.

-Great oaks from little acorns!!!
-Let's setup our environment first.
+Great oaks from little acorns.
+Let's setup our environment and learn about basic tools first.

 ## Setup environment
 You need a PC with [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)